infincia/pyairview/README.md

 This command returns basic information about the device.
 Finding this API assisted greatly in determining how to parse the radio RSSI data stream.

+If you need to know how to interpret the background scan RSSI list, call this command first to determine the frequencies.

-Some easily identifiable info includes:
+Some easily identifiable response data includes:

 * The PCI device ID (0241 here)
 * Two separate version numbers, perhaps hardware + firmware